rosa-hcp-dedicated-vpc/helm-repository/charts/namespaces/README.md

 # Namespaces Helm Chart

 A foundational Helm chart for creating and managing OpenShift namespaces with comprehensive security, resource management, and governance controls.
-This chart is deployed via ArgoCD using a GitOps approach in combination with the `gitops-namespaces-payload` and `gitops-application-payload` charts.
+This chart is deployed via ArgoCD using a GitOps approach in combination with the `gitops-namespaces-payload` and `app-of-apps-application` charts.

 ## Overview